hienpd/family-tree/readme.md

 ### What technologies does it use?

-HTML/CSS/JavaScript; jQuery, Materialize, HTML canvas Express, Postgres
+HTML/CSS/JavaScript; jQuery, Materialize, HTML canvas.
+Node.js, Express, Postgres.
+Laptops.